einarwh/hyperlamb/README.md

 Hyperlamb is a hypermedia-driven lambda calculus evaluator.
 Yes.

 ## Starting the lambda calculus evaluator
-Open a browser and navigate to http://localhost:8080/hyperlamb
+Start the web server, open a browser and navigate to http://localhost:8080/hyperlamb

 You may enter a lambda expression here.